jukieCheung/jukieCheung.github.io/_posts/2026-04-18-grateful-to-review-for-miccai.md

 Medical AI should not be reduced to benchmark chasing in a clinical costume.

 That was probably my strongest feeling while reviewing these submissions.
 All four papers were technical to different degrees, but I found myself consistently drawn to work that started from a genuinely interesting question or offered a fresh way of looking at the problem.
-In particular, two papers stood out to me because they were not just trying to win on performance—they were trying to say something new.
+In particular, two papers stood out to me because they were not just trying to win on performance, they were trying to say something new.
 I appreciated that a lot, and I honestly hope to see more work like this in the field.

 Reviewing these papers was a valuable experience.
 It also clarified, for myself, what kind of research I respect and what kind of research I want to do.
 Better metrics are nice, but they are not enough.
 A paper should also tell us why the problem matters, what we are really learning, and whether the work moves the field forward in a meaningful way.

-I am grateful for the opportunity to review for MICCAI 2025, and I hope I can continue contributing to the community—not only by building models, but also by asking harder questions about what is actually worth building.
+I am grateful for the opportunity to review for MICCAI 2026, and I hope I can continue contributing to the community not only by building models, but also by asking harder questions about what is actually worth building.